dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages-mac/index.md

 ---
-title: Create a Razor Pages web app with ASP.NET Core on macOS
+title: Create a Razor Pages web app with ASP.NET Core on macOS with Visual Studio for Mac
 author: rick-anderson
 description: Create a Razor Pages web app with ASP.NET Core and EF Core.
 manager: wpickett